Less than $5 9th Grade Poetry Resources

 • Stimulates Creativity: Diverse and imaginative prompts inspire students to think outside the box and explore new ways of writing.

-• Engages and Motivates: The American Symbols theme and variety of prompts keep students engaged and excited about writing.
+• Engages and Motivates: The Asian American History theme and variety of prompts keep students engaged and excited about writing.

 Perfect for Various Settings